vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/aws-lambda-behaviors.md

 The `aws_function_qualifier` field specifies a version or alias to invoke a published version of the function (if not specified latest published verson is invoked).

-## Payload sent from Cloud Director to AWS Lambda function
+## Payload sent from VMware Cloud Director to AWS Lambda function

 When invoking an AWS Lambda behavior the corresponding AWS Lambda function receives the following event: